01 of 10

-Sure, we've got lots of ideas for things to do in New York City -- whether you want to know my personal favorite attractions, some of New York City's most popular ones, or even some great family-friendly picks.
+Sure, we've got lots of ideas for things to do in New York City -- whether you want to know local's favorite attractions, some of New York City's most popular attractions, or even some great family-friendly picks.
 But today, we're focused on what you should not do in New York City.
-Learn from our mistakes and know-how to avoid some of New York City's common tourist pitfalls so you can be sure to have the very best trip to New York City possible!Continue to 2 of 11 below.
+Learn from our mistakes and know how to avoid some of New York City's common tourist pitfalls so you can be sure to have the very best trip possible!Continue to 2 of 10 below.

 Don't Be Afraid to Ask for Directions